ollegreen/research_papers/README.md

 We need to know and understand when we can reliably use the prediction, and when we can't.

 ### Solution
 * They look at (minimising) the calibration error in the LLM pipeline.
+Calibration error is the difference between: ```predicted_confidence <-> actual accuracy of prediction```.
+Minimising this will therefore give us more reliable predicitions.

 They give 4 recommendations based on their work:
 1. **Use ELECTRA for encodings**: